 According to data from charging infrastructure provider ChargePoint, Pennsylvania demonstrated the seventh-fastest EV population growth among the states in 2016.
 At Shippensburg University, we created a few potential EV population scenarios.
 If we assume the annual growth rate of new EV sales remains constant, we conclude the EV proportion of the total car fleet grows to 3 percent within the next 10 years.
 Under this scenario, there will be more than 7 million EVs — and a lot of business opportunities.

 If the proportion of buyers attracted to EVs would grow gradually from 1 percent to 25 percent, the EV fleet could grow to 26 million and to 10 percent of total vehicle population within the next 10 years.
 That’s 50-fold growth compared to the status quo.

 Most likely the businesses positioned to benefit from that growth would be doing well.

 Perhaps even very well.

-Otso Massala is an associate professor and director of the Charles H. Diller Jr. Center for Entrepreneurial Leadership and Innovation in the John L. Grow College of Business at Shippensburg University in Shippensburg, Pa.
+Otso Massala is an associate professor and director of the Charles H. Diller Jr. Center for Entrepreneurial Leadership and Innovation in the John L. Grove College of Business at Shippensburg University in Shippensburg, Pa.
 Email him at OAMassala@ship.edu.